arunl/NOLAHoli/GITHUB-ACTIONS-SETUP.md

 ## Overview

-The GitHub Actions workflow automatically deploys your theme to WordPress sites:
+The GitHub Actions workflow automatically deploys your theme to WordPress sites using **git pull**:

 - **Merge to `main`** → Deploys to **public** site (www.nolaholi.org)
 - **Push to other branches** → Deploys to **staging** site (staging2.nolaholi.com)
 - **Manual trigger** → Deploy any branch to any site

+### Deployment Method

+The workflow uses **git-based deployment**:
+1. SSH into your server
+2. Navigate to theme directory
+3. Pull latest changes from GitHub
+4. Automatically stashes any local changes (from WP dashboard edits)
+5. Applies stashed changes back after pull

+**Benefits:**
+- ✅ Bidirectional sync (push dashboard changes back to GitHub)
+- ✅ Cleaner than tar/upload approach
+- ✅ Preserves git history on server
+- ✅ Easier rollbacks with git

 ## Prerequisites

 1. GitHub repository with the theme
 2. SSH access to your Dreamhost server
 3. WordPress installed at both staging and public sites
+4. Git repository cloned in WordPress themes directory on server
+5. Server SSH key registered with GitHub (for pulling code)

 ## Setup Instructions